Grow Your Own Live Fish Food – 4 Easy Types

 Conclusion?
 Live fish food possibilities are endless.

-These four species are far from being your only options—hobbyist websites explore a plethora of viable alternatives, ranging from infusoria to ants, and anything in-between.
+These are far from being your only options—hobbyist websites explore a plethora of viable alternatives, ranging from infusoria to ants, and anything in-between.
 Even regular mosquito larvae or fruit flies are a popular choice, as they are full of protein and nutrients.

 As you can see, the world is full of possibilities when it comes to feeding your freshwater fish.